decipher2k/Clientside-Predictor-for-Godot/README.txt

 ===Client===
 -root
---"Player" (type: KineticBody) - has to have the player controller script attached (name can be changed for more entities) --"ClientsidePrediction" (type: Spatial) ClientsidePrediction.gd (name can be changed for more entities)
+--"Player" (type: KinematicBody) - has to have the player controller script attached (name can be changed for more entities) --"ClientsidePrediction" (type: Spatial) ClientsidePrediction.gd (name can be changed for more entities)
 ----"DummyFunctions" (type: Spatial)
      (feature not yet implemented)
 ----""DummyCollection" (type: Spatial)
-------"Dummy" (type: KineticBody) ClientsidePredictionDummy.gd
+------"Dummy" (type: KinematicBody) ClientsidePredictionDummy.gd
 --------"MeshInstance" (type: MeshInstance)
 --------"CollissionShape" (type: CollissionShape)

 ===Server===
 -root
---"Player" (type: KineticBody)
+--"Player" (type: KinematicBody)
   (name can be changed for more entities) --"DummySpawner" (type: Spatial) DummySpawner.gd --"ClientsidePredictionSpawner" (Type: Spatial) ClientsidePredictionSpawner.gd